Newald Tower Road/Forest Road 2159 to Highway 101:

 One of the first three rivers to be classified as Wild & Scenic in Wisconsin, the Popple River throbs through the heart of national forest and offers paddlers a splendid mix of calm tranquility surrounded by an undeveloped, natural landscape plus a few adrenaline-spiked rides down Class I-III rapids.
 Not to mention some of the oldest bedrock in North America, clocking in at 2 billion years old.
 This trip features the best of the quintessential mid-section of the Popple, downstream from the lowland alder thickets and beaver dams but upstream still from its confluence at the Pine River.

-Skill Level: Intermediate (except for the rapids, which are Intermediate/Advanced, or can be portaged around)
+Skill Level: Intermediate (except for the rapids, which are Intermediate/Expert, or can be portaged around)

 Class Difficulty: Class I-III